arne-bdt/CIMDiagramLayoutEditor/README.md

 1. **Load and visualize diagrams**: Queries the SPARQL endpoint for available diagrams and renders them in an interactive canvas
 2. **Modify diagram elements**: Edit point positions, add or remove points, and update object properties
+3. **Navigate large diagrams**: Use the navigation map to quickly move around and identify your current position
-3. **Persist changes**: Write modifications back to the SPARQL endpoint in real-time
+4. **Persist changes**: Write modifications back to the SPARQL endpoint in real-time

 ### Technical Architecture